darioblanco/saltstack-example/README.md

 ### Nginx monitoring

-In addition, the nginx state uses the HttpStubStatusModule for monitoring, in http://192.168.100.3:8080.
+In addition, the nginx state uses HttpStubStatusModule for monitoring, in http://192.168.100.3:8080.
 Requests are restricted to vagrant's subnet (your host should have access to this subnet already).
 You can browse open, accepted and handled connections, and handled requests.
 This information will be employed by the custom SaltStack beacon.

 ## How to run